slanand/TrashBlaster/README.md

 TrashBlaster is an educational computer game created using Python's Tkinter module.
 TrashBlaster is designed to encourage its users to develop the habit of recycling.
-You can view a demo of the game here: http://tinyurl.com/trashblaster
+You can view a demo of the game [here](http://tinyurl.com/trashblaster).

 ### Minimum Systems Requirements